Fr0sT-Brutal/awesome-pascal/README.md

 * [ScaleMM](https://code.google.com/p/scalemm) - Fast scaling memory manager for Delphi

 * [Delphi Detours Library](http://code.google.com/p/delphi-detours-library) is a library allowing you to hook Delphi functions and object methods and Windows API functions.
 It provides an easy way to insert and remove hook.
-// *Supports x64, calling original functions, multi hooks,*
+// *Supports x64, calling original functions, multi hooks, COM/Interfaces/win32api, object methods hooking, fully thread-safe, Delphi 7/2005-2010/XE-XE7 & Lazarus/FPC, 64 bit address is supported.*

 * [BTMemoryModule](http://code.google.com/p/memorymodule).
 With BTMemoryModule a dynamic link library (DLL) can be loaded from memory without storing it on the hard-disk first.
 BTMemoryModule is a Pascal port of Joachim Bauch's C / C++ Memory Module.
 The port includes the complete memorymodule pascal sourcecode and examples to demonstrate the use.
 Compilers: Delphi 7 up to Delphi 2010 and Lazarus Free Pascal / Operating Systems: Win95 up to Win7

 ## Other non-visual

 * [TRegExpr](http://regexpstudio.com/TRegExpr/TRegExpr.html) - Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.
+// *Abandoned since 2004 but unlike stock RAD Studio implementation doesn't use PCRE obj which adds dependency on msvcrt.dll*

 * [OnGuard](http://sourceforge.net/projects/tponguard) ([Alternate](https://github.com/TurboPack/OnGuard-VCL) and maintained version for recent compiler version only) is a library to create demo versions of your Borland Delphi & C++Builder applications.
 Create demo versions that are time-limited, feature-limited, limited to a certain number of uses, or limited to a certain # of concurrent network users.
 // *Second link points to an adapted version for newest compiler versions.*